oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-best-projectversion-conventions/rule.md

 ---

-Having a good folder structure in version control allows everyone to know where everything is without even having to look.
+Having a good folder structure in version control allows everyone to know where everything is without even having to look.​

 ```